Study Accounting in UK

 Step 4: Apply for a Student Visa

-• Visa process: Once you get accepted, start your student visa application.
-You will need financial statements, passport photos, and the visa application form.
+• Visa Process: After acceptance, begin the student visa application process.
+You will need to provide financial statements, passport photos, and the completed visa application form.

 • Support: Many universities offer help with the visa process.